PHASE 4 OF 7

 A step-by-step summary for shipping under extreme time pressure.
 Follow this and you'll never be the team scrambling at the last minute.

-Set up repo, boilerplate, and deploy pipeline in the first hour — never demo from localhost
+Set up repo, boilerplate, and deploy pipeline in hour one.
+Never demo from localhost

-Get end-to-end flow working before adding any features — ugly is fine, broken is not
+Get the end-to-end flow working before adding features.
+Ugly is fine; broken is not

-Timebox every task — if it takes more than 2 hours, cut scope or switch approach
+Timebox every task.
+Past 2 hours, cut scope or switch approach

-Use AI tools for boilerplate — focus human effort on core logic, design, and integration
+Use AI for boilerplate.
+Save human effort for core logic, design, and integration

-Stop building 4 hours before submission — polish UI, record demo video, rehearse pitch
+Stop building 4 hours out.
+Polish UI, record the demo video, and rehearse the pitch

-"Done is better than perfect" — ship what works, cut what doesn't, tell the story of what it could become
+"Done is better than perfect."
+Ship what works, cut what doesn't, sell the vision

-Remember: The goal isn't to build the best software — it's to deliver the best demo.
-Every minute should serve that outcome.
+Remember: The goal isn't the best software, it's the best demo.
 Build less, leverage more, and always be ready to show what you've got.